zanbaldwin/rawr/README.md

 - Render to PDF or Ebook with custom themes/skins.

 ## Philosophy
+> Authors have the right to delete their works.
+Readers have an interest in
+> preserving what they've already read.

 This tool is designed as an offline tool to manage HTML files that **you** download _manually_.
 It **cannot** and **will not** download fics.
 By design.